ShyamSundar29/Projects/Brain-Tumor-Classification/README.md

-Brain tumors pose significant risks to cognitive functions, making early detection crucial for improving patient survival rates.
-Accurate tumor detection aids neuro-oncologists in diagnosing tumor types and recommending appropriate treatments.
-However, manual detection is challenging, time-consuming, and prone to human error.
-Recently, Deep Learning (DL) models have demonstrated substantial potential in efficiently classifying large image datasets.
-This paper presents three novel and efficient multi-class DL architectures leveraging transfer learning to classify different brain tumors.
-Our primary contribution is to enhance the predictive accuracy while minimizing the usage of computational resource compared to other state-of-art models in the literature by forgoing preprocessing, segmentation, hybrid models, and augmentation techniques.
-Additionally, we reduce the number of FC layers to streamline computation.
-We conduct extensive experiments to evaluate the performance of our models using the brain tumor Figshare T1-weighted contrast-enhanced MRI dataset, comprising 3064 images from three distinct tumor types.
-The InceptionV3 model records a 98.36% accuracy level with five-fold cross-validation.
-By incorporating batch normalization and optimizing the learning rate for the Adam optimizer, the Xception model reached 99.19% accuracy.
-Finally, we utilize Particle Swarm Optimization (PSO) to fine-tune the learning rate of the Stochastic Gradient Descent (SGD) optimizer.
-The Xception model attained 98.85% accuracy.
-These results highlight the novelty of our approach, offering a practical solution for neuro-oncologists, particularly through the fine-tuned Xception model, which delivers early and accurate tumor detection with minimal computational resources.
+# 🧠 Early Detection of Brain Tumor Using MRI and Transfer Learning

+This repository contains the implementation of our research project titled **"Early Detection of Brain Tumor Using MRI and Transfer Learning."** The project leverages state-of-the-art deep learning techniques to classify brain tumors efficiently with minimal computational overhead.

+---

+## 📝 Abstract

+Brain tumors pose significant risks to cognitive functions, making early detection critical for improving patient outcomes.
+This project introduces three novel multi-class deep learning architectures leveraging **transfer learning** to classify brain tumors from T1-weighted contrast-enhanced MRI images.

+### Key Contributions:
+- Achieved **99.19% accuracy** using the **Xception model** with optimized batch normalization and learning rates.
+- Minimized computational overhead by avoiding preprocessing, segmentation, hybrid models, and augmentation techniques.
+- Reduced the number of fully connected layers to streamline computation.
+- Fine-tuned the learning rate of the SGD optimizer using **Particle Swarm Optimization (PSO)**.

+Our approach demonstrates the potential for early and accurate brain tumor detection, providing a practical solution for neuro-oncologists.

+---

+## 📊 Dataset

+The project utilizes the [Figshare T1-weighted contrast-enhanced MRI dataset](https://figshare.com/) consisting of:
+- **3064 images**
+- **Three tumor types** (e.g., Meningioma, Glioma, and Pituitary tumors)

+---

+## 🛠️ Libraries Used

+The following Python libraries and frameworks are used in the project:
+- **TensorFlow/Keras**: For model building and training
+- **NumPy**: Numerical computations
+- **Pandas**: Data manipulation
+- **Matplotlib**: Data visualization
+- **OpenCV**: Image processing
+- **Scikit-learn**: Data splitting and evaluation

+---

+## 🧪 Model Architectures

+The project implements three transfer learning-based architectures:
+1. **InceptionV3**
+   - Achieved **98.36% accuracy** with five-fold cross-validation.

+2. **Xception**
+   - Incorporated batch normalization and optimized learning rate for Adam optimizer.
+   - Achieved **99.19% accuracy**.

+3. **Xception (with PSO)**
+   - Fine-tuned learning rate of SGD optimizer using **Particle Swarm Optimization**.
+   - Achieved **98.85% accuracy**.

+---

+## 🚀 Project Highlights

+1. **Transfer Learning**: Pre-trained models (InceptionV3, Xception) are fine-tuned for the classification task.
+2. **Optimization Techniques**:
+   - Batch normalization for improved convergence.
+   - Particle Swarm Optimization for learning rate fine-tuning.
+3. **Minimal Preprocessing**: Achieves high accuracy without extensive preprocessing or augmentation techniques.
+4. **Efficiency**: Streamlined fully connected layers to minimize computational resource usage.

+---